 # 8 Stick to roughly the same amount of space between the frames

 To tie everything together and make it look cohesive, use a measuring tape to space everything evenly - I did 1.5" spaces between my frames, top, bottom, and both sides.
-One or two 'thumbs' apart also works as a good guide if you don't want it to be too perfect.
+One or two 'thumbs' apart also works as a good guide if you don't want it to be too perfect.# 8 Stick to roughly the same amount of space between the frames

 #9 Don't be afraid to make holes in your walls!